 In the case of Old System land a profit à prendre may, like an easement, be extinguished by an express or implied release, by operation of law or by resumption action.

-In the case of Torrens Title land, a profit à prendre may be extinguished by:
+In the case of Torrens Title land, a profit à prendre may be released or extinguished by:

-- termination of the lease or mortgage creating the profit à prendre
+- termination of the lease or mortgage which created the profit à prendre

-- expiry of the term of the profit à prendre Request form 11R (PDF 131 KB),or
+- expiry of the term of the profit à prendre Request form 11R or

 The signature and consent of all parties relating to the dominant tenement should be furnished.